Big Toe Joint, Hammer Toe & Bunionette Problems:

 Ganglion cysts can also be found commonly in:

-- The fingers and the palm of the hand.
+- The fingers and the palm.
 These are usually small bumps.

 - Around the back of the knee.